ga-wdi-lessons/sql-intro/sql_basics.md

 $ psql -d library < schema.sql
 ```

-This means: "run the psql program, connect to the database called 'library',
-then run the `schema.sql` file in that database".
+This means: "run the psql program, connect to the database called 'library', then run the `schema.sql` file in that database".

 #### Loading a Seed File

-I've provided a sql file that adds sample data into our `library` database.
+We've provided a sql file that adds sample data into our `library` database.

 Load that in so we can practice interacting with our data: